MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * The devices are managed from another computer either via:
   * CLI
   * OpsHub - a GUI application
+* Data cannot be uploaded from Snow devices directly into Glacier.
+To get the data into Glacier, the data must be uploaded to S3 first and then an S3 lifecycle policy can migrate it to Glacier.

 ## Snowcone
 * The smallest device in the family: tissue-box-sized.